-Consider that a study of 66 major GPR cards found that cardholders paid an average of $10 to $30 each month.
+Consider this.
+A study of 66 major prepaid cards found that cardholders paid an average of $10 to $30 each month.
 This cost depended on the cardholder’s understanding of the card’s fee structure.
 Those who understood their card’s fees were better equipped to minimize these costs.

 Be sure to review and compare the fees of at least three cards before making a decision.
 Look for one that suits your budget.